ProvableHQ/leo/docs/rfc/009-bit-byte-conversions.md

 In general, it makes sense to convert between `uN` or `iN` and `[uM; P]` when `N == M * P`.
 If Leo were extended with types `uN` and `iN` for all positive `N` as proposed elsewhere, there could be a family of all such conversions.

+## Methods Directly

+Given that we eventually plan to use methods on scalar types for these conversions, it may make sense to do that right away.
+This is predicated on having support for methods on scalar types, for which a separate RFC is in the works.

+If we decide for this approach, we will revise the above proposal to reflect that.
+The concepts and (essential) names and input/output types remain unchanged, but the conversions are packaged in slightly different form.